 On July 13, 2021, Nippon Shinyaku Co., Ltd. ("Nippon Shinyaku" or "NS") filed a lawsuit against the Company in the U.S. District Court for the District of Delaware.
-NS asserts a claim for breach of contract arising from Sarepta filing seven petitions for Inter Partes Review ("IPR Petitions") with the Patent Trial and Appeal Board at the USPTO (PTAB Case Nos.
-IPR2021-01134, IPR2021-01135, IPR2021-01136, IPR2021-01137, IPR2021-01138, IPR2021-01139, IPR2021-01140) in which Sarepta sought to invalidate certain NS patents concerning exon 53 skipping technology (U.S. Patent Nos.
+NS asserts a claim for breach of contract arising from Sarepta filing seven petitions for Inter Partes Review ("IPR Petitions") with the Patent Trial and Appeal Board at the USPTO in which Sarepta sought to invalidate certain NS patents concerning exon 53 skipping technology (U.S. Patent Nos.
 9,708,361, 10,385,092, 10,407,461, 10,487,106, 10,647,741, 10,662,217, and 10,683,322, respectively, and collectively the "NS Patents").
 In addition, NS asserts claims for patent infringement and willful infringement of each of the NS Patents allegedly arising from Sarepta's activities, including the sale of, its exon 53 skipping product, VYONDYS 53 (golodirsen).
 NS further seeks a determination of non-infringement by NS alleged to arise from NS's activities, including the sale of, its exon 53 skipping product, Viltepso (viltolarsen) and invalidity of certain patents licensed to the Company from University of Western Australia ("UWA") (U.S. Patent Nos.
 9,994,851, 10,227,590, and 10,266,827, collectively the "UWA Patents").
 NS is seeking legal fees and costs, an unspecified amount of monetary relief (treble damages) attributed to Sarepta's alleged infringement, and such other relief as the court deems just and proper.
 In January 2022, the PTAB granted institution of all claims of all NS Patents in response to Sarepta's IPR Petitions and determined that Sarepta has demonstrated a reasonable likelihood of success in proving that the NS Patents are unpatentable.
 NS filed a motion for preliminary injunction solely seeking Sarepta's withdrawal of the IPR Petitions, which was ultimately granted after the U.S. Court of Appeals for the Federal Circuit reversed and remanded to the district court on February 8, 2022.
-Sarepta subsequently withdrew the IP
+Sarepta subsequently withdrew the IPRs, which were terminated on June 14, 2022.
 On December 27, 2021, the district court partially granted and denied the motion to dismiss by Sarepta and ordered NS to file a Second Amended Complaint ("SAC"), which it did on January 14, 2022.
-In the SAC, NS maintains all claims of the original complaint of July 13, 2021, except a determination of non-infringement of the UWA Patents.
+In the SAC, NS maintains all claims of the original complaint of July 13, 2021, except a determination of noninfringement of the UWA Patents.
 On January 28, 2022, Sarepta filed its answer to the SAC, with defenses and counterclaims against NS and NS Pharma Inc. that include infringement of the UWA Patents allegedly arising from their activities concerning, including the sale of, its exon 53 skipping product, Viltepso (viltolarsen) and breach of contract.
 Sarepta is also seeking a determination of invalidity of the NS Patents.
 Sarepta is seeking an award of relief in its defenses to NS' allegations, a judgment of breach of contract, a determination of invalidity of the NS Patents, a judgment of infringement and willful infringement of the UWA Patents, legal fees and costs, an unspecified amount of monetary relief (treble damages) attributable to NS' alleged infringement, and such other relief as the court deems just and proper.
-On August 16, 2022, the Court entered a scheduling order with a trial scheduled to commence on May 13, 2024.
+UWA has since been joined as a Plaintiff in Sarepta's counterclaims against NS.
+On August 14, 2023, the Court granted cross motions to amend the pleadings, allowing Sarepta to add a counterclaim against NS for inequitable conduct, and NS to add counterclaims against Sarepta for inequitable conduct and Walker Process fraud.
+The Court entered a scheduling order with a trial scheduled to commence on May 13, 2024.